parkinsons-toolkit/app-content/pages-content/managing-symptoms/pain.md

 ## Further Assessment

 ### Questions
 Healthcare professionals are likely to ask more questions, so you could think about these in advance.
-You could record them in your _My Health_ section to bring to the appointment.
+You could record them in your <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section to bring to the appointment.

 **They may ask about:**
 - Where are you having the pain: a specific body part, or a general area?
 Does it spread to other areas?